hankjordan/bevy_save/README.md

     .build()
 ```

-## Stability warning
+## Stability

-`bevy_save` does not _yet_ provide any stability guarantees for save file format between crate versions.
+`bevy_save` attempts to provide stability guarantees for [`Snapshot`] serialization and deserialization between crate versions, enforced with unit tests.

+If a breaking change is introduced, it will be supported via the `version` method on [`SnapshotDeserializer`].

 `bevy_save` relies on serialization to create save files and as such is exposed to internal implementation details for types.
-Expect Bevy or other crate updates to break your save file format.
+As a result, Bevy or other crate updates may break your save file format.
-It should be possible to mitigate this by overriding [`ReflectDeserialize`] for any offending types.
+It should be possible to mitigate this by defining [`ReflectMigrate`] for any offending types.

 Changing what entities have what components or how you use your entities or resources in your logic can also result in broken saves.
-While `bevy_save` does not _yet_ have explicit support for save file migration, you can use [`ApplierRef::hook`](https://docs.rs/bevy_save/latest/bevy_save/prelude/struct.ApplierRef.html#method.hook) to account for changes while applying a snapshot.

-If your application has specific migration requirements, please [open an issue](https://github.com/hankjordan/bevy_save/issues/new).

 ### Entity